Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

-This library is written in C++ and it contains three levels of abstractions.
+This library is written in C++ and it contains three levels of abstraction:

-**L1**: Examples that evaluate the Vitis Vision kernels, and demonstrate the kernels' use model in HLS flow
+**L1**: Examples that evaluate the Vitis Vision kernels and demonstrate the kernels' use model in HLS flow.

-**L2**: Examples that evaluate the Vitis Vision kernels and demonstrate the kernels' use model in Vitis flow
+**L2**: Examples that evaluate the Vitis Vision kernels and demonstrate the kernels' use model in Vitis flow.

 **L3**: Applications formed by stitching a pipeline of Vitis Vision functions.